yogeshjoga/java-learning-code/JavaThreading/README.md

 NOTE:
 It is highly recommended to override the run method ortherwise don't don't go for the multithreading concepts.
-    if i am not
+    if i am not.

-overriding start() method
+overriding start() method then our start method will be excuted just like a normal method call and new thread won't be created.

  class MyThread extends Thread{